-- Classification A. The 5% of inventory responsible for 75% of all transactions
+- Classification A. Contains the 5% of inventory responsible for 75% of all transactions.

-  - Classification B. The 10% of inventory responsible for 15% of all transactions
+- Classification B. Contains the 10% of inventory responsible for 15% of all transactions.

-  - Classification C. The 85% of inventory responsible for 10% of all transactions
+- Classification C. Contains the 85% of inventory responsible for 10% of all transactions.

-  The proportions indicated above for the ABC method are approximate, and will

-  vary somewhat based on actual experience.
-Nonetheless, it is clear that quite a

-  small proportion of the total inventory investment experiences a massive amount

-  of the total transaction volume.
+The proportions indicated above for the ABC method are approximate, and will vary somewhat based on actual experience.
+Nonetheless, it is clear that quite a small proportion of the total inventory investment experiences a massive amount of the total transaction volume.

 It is fairly easy to assign an ABC code to each inventory item, and then derive storage locations within the warehouse based on that designation.
 In a manufacturing environment, “A” raw material items should be positioned as close to the production area as possible, to minimize travel times.
 In a distribution environment, “A” items should be positioned as close to the shipping area as possible, to minimize the time required to fulfill orders.
 Conversely, “C” items can be positioned in the nether regions of the warehouse or even in off-site storage, since they will only be accessed at long intervals.
 “B” items are located between the locations occupied by the “A” and “C” items.